Efficient Agnostic Learning with Average Smoothness: Efficient agnostic learning algorithm

 \section{Efficient agnostic learning algorithm}

 Having established the sample complexity required for controlling the excess risk uniformly over average-smooth functions, we turn to seeking an efficient agnostic regression algorithm that attains this sample complexity.
-We note that this is a nontrivial task due to the nature of the class $\overline{\Hol}_{L}^\beta(\Omega,\mu)$, which is \emph{unknown to the learner}.
-Indeed, without knowledge of the underlying distribution, the learner cannot evaluate a candidate function's average smoothness with respect to the given distribution.
-Thus, a naive empirical-risk-minimization approach over the function class is inapplicable.
+We note that this is a nontrivial task due to the nature of the class $\overline{\Hol}_{H}^\beta(\Omega,\mu)$, which is \emph{unknown to the learner}.
+Indeed, without knowledge of the underlying distribution, the learner cannot evaluate a candidate function's average smoothness with respect to the given distribution, thus a naive empirical-risk-minimization approach over the function class is inapplicable.
 The key to designing an average-smooth regression algorithm is the analysis of the \emph{empirical smoothness} induced by the sample, namely the quantity

-for any function $f:\Omega\to[0,1]$. \citet{hanneke2023near} proved a concentration result of the empirical smoothness about the true average smoothness.
+for any function $f:\Omega\to[0,1]$. \citet{hanneke2023near} proved a tail bound for the empirical smoothness in terms of the true average smoothness.
 Subsequently, their agnostic algorithm is a certain exhaustive search procedure over the space of empirically-smooth functions, and thus highly inefficient.
 In particular, the runtime of the algorithm is exponential in the sample size, which provided ample motivation to seek an efficient one.

 In the following theorem we provide a polynomial-time algorithm that matches the same sample complexity, thus closing the exponential gap.